hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 Terraform Cloud has support for Sentinel's modules feature.
 This allows you to write re-usable policy code that can be imported from within several policies as once, reducing the amount of boilerplate from within a policy itself.

 -> **NOTE:** We recommend you read the [Sentinel runtime's modules documentation](https://docs.hashicorp.com/sentinel/extending/modules/) in order to understand how to fully use modules within Sentinel.
 Note that the configuration examples in the runtime documentation pertain to the Sentinel CLI and not Terraform Cloud.
-HCL-based configuration will be coming to the Sentinel CLI in future releases, at which point in time both Sentinel and TFC configurations will be much similar.
+HCL-based configuration will be coming to the Sentinel CLI in future releases, at which point in time both Sentinel and TFC configurations will be much more similar.

 To configure a module, add a `module` entry to your `sentinel.hcl` file: